Use Certification to Help Users Find Trusted Data

-When you certify a data source, a certification badge appears next to it on the Data Sources page, and in data source lists, such as when connecting to data in web authoring or from Tableau Desktop.
+When you certify a data source, its icon in the list view, or thumbnail in the grid view shows a green check mark.
+This appears anywhere the data source is shown, including when connecting to data in web authoring or from Tableau Desktop.

 Certified data sources rank higher in search results and are added to recommended data sources.

-In addition, you can provide notes about the certification status, which appear in a tooltip when users hover over the certification badge.
-The tooltip also shows who certified the data source and the data source’s connection type.
+In addition, you can provide notes about the certification status, which appear in a tooltip when users hover over the data source icon or card.
+The tooltip in list view also shows who certified the data source and the data source’s connection type.

 For more information, see the Certify a data source steps below.

 As with most Tableau functionality, certification is flexible.
 You can define for your organization the criteria you use to determine when to certify a data source.
 As you do this, you might want to document and share your guidelines.
 As new data sources are published, the guidelines can help you and other administrators or project leaders to be consistent with your certification choices.
 They can also help users understand what certification means.